kpimparkar/pyProjects/README.md

 2. PlayTime.py
-Details : This is a milyicolored doodle.
+Details : This is a multicolored doodle.
 It provides a canvas to draw and changes the color of the background dynamically based on the position of the cursor.

 3. turtle_test1.py
 Details : Thi is just a test script to understand basics of turtle module.